The Complete Guide to Bleeding a Heated Towel Rail for Optimal Performance

 Persistent air locks: Despite bleeding the rail, you may experience consistent air locks.
 To resolve this, bleed each radiator in your home starting from the highest point, as this helps in effectively removing air from the system.

 Incomplete bleeding: Sometimes the process may not entirely expel all trapped air.
-Ensure that you hear a continuous hissing sound before a steady stream of water exits the valve.
+Ensure you hear a continuous hissing sound before a steady stream of water exits the valve.
 Repeat the procedure if necessary to ensure complete removal of air.

 Water leakage: After bleeding, water leaks might occur from not tightening the valve properly.
 Double-check that the valve is securely closed to prevent leaks, and use a cloth to wipe any excess water.